 The best way to deal with obstacles is to put yourself back together so that you can face the next challenge.
 Practices such as mindfulness can increase your ability to recover from traumatic thoughts and emotions.

-Make optimism a state of mind
+Health and wellness in the workplace: Make optimism a state of mind

 Through mental effort and training, pessimistic people can become optimistic—to the benefit of their company.
 With this process, negative things come to be seen as temporary, problem-solving is taken in stride, and on-the-job anxiety decreases.
 Outside of work, optimistic people have more energy to cultivate relationships, exercise, etc.